 Welcome to the Baltimore City Archives

-The Baltimore City Archives — in conjunction with the Maryland State Archives– is the central depository for government records of permanent value.
+The Baltimore City Archives and the Maryland State Archives–are the central depositories for public records of permanent value relating to Baltimore City.

 The City Archives is pleased to host researchers, but due to staffing limitations, all visits must be by appointment.
 See our tips for planning your visit and our research guides for information on research at the Baltimore City Archives and the records available.